tjira/acorn/README.md

 ## Compilation

-The software requires the [fftw](https://www.fftw.org), [libint](https://github.com/evaleev/libint) and [pytorch](https://github.com/pytorch/pytorch) libraries.
-Before compiling these libraries and proceeding with the following steps, make sure you have [eigen](https://gitlab.com/libeigen/eigen), [boost](https://github.com/boostorg/boost) and [openblas](https://github.com/OpenMathLib/OpenBLAS) libraries installed.
+Before the compilation process, make sure you have [eigen](https://gitlab.com/libeigen/eigen), [boost](https://github.com/boostorg/boost) and [openblas](https://github.com/OpenMathLib/OpenBLAS) libraries installed.
 On debian-based distributions, you can do it with the following command.

 ```bash
 sudo apt install libboost-dev libeigen3-dev libopenblas-dev
 ```

-To compile the libraries and download additional header-only libraries execute `./script/libfftw.sh && ./script/libint.sh && ./script/libtorch.sh && ./script/libheader.sh` from the project root directory.
-After this, the project configuration should finish without errors.
+After these well-estabilished libraries are installed, you need to compile several other dependencies.
+Fortunately, the Acorn package contains a script to install them all-in-one.
+You can install all additional dependencies by executing `./script/liball.sh` from the root directory.
+Now, go grab some coffee, it can take several hours.
+After the library compilation is finished, the project configuration should finish without errors.

 ```bash
 cmake -B build -DCMAKE_BUILD_TYPE=Release